Poet Gary Synder once wrote in his book The Practice of the Wild, “Wilderness may temporarily dwindle, but wildness won’t go away.”

 What does this mean?
 What is it to be wild?
 And where do we fit into all of this?

 This program is a playful invitation to think deeply about these and related questions through the lens of literature, philosophy, and science.
 Through a combination of hikes and field excursions, conversations, hands-on activities, and reflection, we’ll spend our days exploring our relationship with the wild by tuning in, observing, and experiencing the wildness and beauty of Lamar Valley in conjunction with ideas like the sublime and beauty, a sense of place, the wisdom of nature, wonder, awe, and our duties to the natural world.

 Our evenings will be spent relaxing around a campfire sharing and reflecting on our adventures together.

 At its core, this program is an opportunity for inspiration, growth, and cultivation and is structured in ways that allow you time to follow your curiosities, broaden your perspectives and understanding, and deepen your connection to and with the wild.

-This dynamic and interactive Yellowstone Forever Institute field seminar program & Merlin campfire philosophy outing explores our relationship with the wild through the lens of literature, philosophy & science.
+This thought-provoking and interactive Yellowstone Forever Institute field seminar program & Merlin campfire philosophy outing explores our relationship with the wild through the lens of literature, philosophy & science.

 About Lamar Buffalo Ranch